-Documentation of existing medical condition needing air conditioning can be on a separate written statement from the client or documented on the Occupant Pre-Existing or Potential Health Conditions Release Form.
+Documentation of existing medical conditions needing air conditioning can be on a separate written statement from the client or documented on the Occupant Pre-Existing or Potential Health Conditions Release Form.
 Weatherization is under no obligation to provide air conditioning and may only be able to provide limited cooling, such as one primary room vs whole house cooling.
 Only one central or window unit may be installed per this policy.

 Installed window units under this section are to be installed in the residence per NREL SWS 5.0301.1a-e.
-Units must match available voltage without exceed available amperage of existing unit.
+Units must match or exceed the available voltage and/or amperage of existing unit.
 Selected units are to be Energy Star qualified.
 Units must be adequately air sealed, such as our permanent WAC treatment.
 The switching of functional window AC units to central forced air is not permitted with either option 1 or option 2 above.